If you are reading this article you are probably planning a trip to New Zealand, how lucky are you!

 Overall, their plans are more expensive than both Spark and Vodafone for traveling.

 Your final choice of providers for your best NZ sim card is the travel sim from Skinny.
-Skinny is another reliable provider with good coverage and fast speeds to use for your travel sim while touring around New Zealand.
+Skinny is another reliable provider with good coverage and fast speeds for your travel sim while touring around New Zealand.
 They are a part of Sprint.

 Skinny has 5 different packages to choose from all of which are monthly contracts that renew every 28 days, bear that in mind when doing your cost comparisons.

-All of these come with unlimited texts to NZ & Aussie plus unlimited skinny to skinny calls.
+All of these come with unlimited texts to NZ & Aussie plus unlimited skinny-to-skinny calls.

 Skinny has some great deals and are worth looking at if you are in New Zealand for a month but their deals are not as affordable as Sprint or Vodafone.

 Buying a sim online from one of the local providers and having it delivered to your home is not so easy.
-If you are in the US you can buy an NZ Vodafone sim here, otherwise, you will have to choose from international sim cards on SimOptions.
+If you are in the

 You do have to buy the physical sim card in New Zealand in some cases and it usually costs about $1 NZ for a sim card, so it is very cheap.
 How much your sim card costs after that is up to the plan you choose and how much data you use.